niyatiipansuriya/FAQs/README.md

 ###6.
 Set up the Django project:

-  -First, run makemigrations to create any required migrations for the database:
+  -First, run makemigrations to create any required migrations for the database and then run migrate:
   ```bash
   python manage.py makemigrations
   python manage.py migrate